mallocator/gulp-international/readme.md

 }
 ```

 The tokens map the same way as a JSON file would.
-If you don't know which format to choose I would choose this one.
+If you don't know which format to choose I would suggest this one.

 ### CSV

 In this format all except for the last readable field will make up the token.
 The last field will be the translation.
 To get the same output as with the previous examples the file would look something like this:

 ```